Music of Trinidad and Tobago

 The music of Trinidad and Tobago is best known for its calypso music, soca music, chutney music, and steelpan.
-Calypso's internationally noted performances in the 1950s from native artists such as Lord Melody, Lord Kitchener and Mighty Sparrow.
+Calypso's internationally noted performances in the 1950s from artists such as Lord Melody, Lord Kitchener and Mighty Sparrow.
 The art form was most popularised at that time by Harry Belafonte.
-Along with folk songs and African- and Indian-based classical forms, cross-cultural interactions have produced other indigenous forms of music including soca, rapso, parang, chutney, and other derivative and fusion styles.
+Along with folk songs and African and Indian-based classical forms, cross-cultural interactions have produced other indigenous forms of music including soca, rapso, parang, chutney, and other derivative and fusion styles.
 There are also local communities which practice and experiment with international classical and pop music, often fusing them with local steelpan instruments.

 MusicTT was established in 2014 to facilitate the business development and export activity of the music industry in Trinidad and Tobago.